Writing a great essay is one of the most challenging, but also most rewarding things you can do.

 5. Failing to use advanced vocabulary

 Using advanced words will impress your professors.
 But don’t put them in just for this reason.
-Clarity of the language should always be a priority.
+The clarity of the language should always be a priority.

 6. Writing never-ending sentences